Dr Thomas C. King

 Thomas holds a PhD in AI from the Technical University of Delft specialising in non-monotonic Deontic Logic, the logic of social institutions, and AI governance.
 In his PhD, Thomas investigated formal logic for capturing the legality of rule change within legal systems and compliance of laws within multi-level and cross-national contexts.
 Case studies included past judgements on data privacy in EU directives and European human rights law, and tensions between UK and EU law on rule changes.

 - (2016) "When Do Rule Changes Count-as Legal Rule Changes?", Proceedings of the 22nd European Conference on Artificial Intelligence (ECAI 2016)Frontiers in Artificial Intelligence and Applications.
 European Conference on Artificial Intelligence.
 IOS Press.
 285 3-11.

-- (2013) "Request Driven Social Sensing", Proceedings of the 2014 international conference on Autonomous agents and multi-agent systems.
+- (2014) "Request Driven Social Sensing", Proceedings of the 2014 international conference on Autonomous agents and multi-agent systems.
 International Conference on Autonomous Agents and Multi-agent Systems (AAMAS).
+Association for Computing Machinery.

 - (2016) Governing Governance: A formal framework for analysing institutional design and enactment governanceSIKS Dissertation Series 2016-41.
 Technical University of Delft.